-Drogheda river rescue and recovery service is a voluntary rescue group based in Horselane, Trinity Street, Drogheda, we are a registered charity who provide a search and recovery service along the River Boyne, we also engage a suicide prevention patrol at weekends, we provide event cover both locally and nationally and are willing to assist in any search operations nationwide.
+Drogheda River Rescue and Recovery Service is a voluntary rescue group based in Horselane on Trinity Street, Drogheda.
+We are a registered charity who provide a search, rescue and recovery service along the River Boyne.
+We also provide a suicide intervention patrol on weekends, as well as event cover both locally and nationally.
+We are willing to assist in any search operations nationwide.

-Drogheda river rescue and recovery service was founded in 1972, the voluntary rescue committee was set up after the tragic drowning of a young child in the River Boyne.
-An intensive fundraising campaign was mounted and by the end of May of that year £900 had been collected, thanks to the generosity of all concerned a 13ft dory boat was purchased on whit Sunday it was proudly put on display on west street.
-The boat was initially stored in a shed up until the committee along with support of many local people and Drogheda borough council acquired the premises were the Rescue boathouse is at the moment at Horselane.
+Drogheda River Rescue and Recovery Service was founded in 1972.
+The voluntary rescue committee was set up after the tragic drowning of a young child in the River Boyne.
+An intensive fundraising campaign was mounted, and by the end of May 1972, £900 had been collected.
+Thanks to the generosity of all concerned, a 13ft dory boat was purchased and proudly put on display on west street.
+The boat was initially stored in a shed, until the committee, along with support of the local people and Drogheda borough council, acquired the premises where the Rescue boathouse is at the moment, in Horselane.

-In 2010 we started our Patrol Service around the town and also received the keys to our newly refurbished boathouse in Horselane in 2011.
-Since then we have been involved in many searches and festivals around the town and further afield.
+In 2010 we began our Suicide Intervention Patrol in the town.
+In 2011, we received the keys to our newly refurbished boathouse in Horselane.
+Since then, we have been involved in many searches and rescues around the town and further afield.

-In 2014 one of our members received the Mayoral award for helping save 2 people’s lives.
-In 2015 we were donated a car for our suicide patrols between Jack Doran motors and ESB electric.
-In 2017 we purchased brand new dry suits and life vests and started our pathway on the governance code, and also registered with Irish water safety, in 2018 we updated our 4×4 vehicle again thanks to Jack Doran Motors and ESB Ireland.
+In 2014, one of our members received the Mayoral award for helping to save 2 lives.
+In 2015, we were donated a car for use during our suicide intervention patrols by Jack Doran motors and ESB Ireland.
+In 2017 we purchased brand new dry suits and life vests and began our pathway on the governance code.
+We also registered with Irish water safety that year.
+In 2018 we updated our 4×4 vehicle again, thanks to Jack Doran Motors and ESB Ireland.

-In 2020 due to coved 19, we started operating our assistance to the community by delivering food/medication/PPE/prescriptions etc., while still maintaining our 24/7 call out service.
-We also enlisted with Louth PPN and Louth volunteer centre.
+In 2020, due to Covid 19, we began providing assistance to the community by delivering food, medication, PPE, prescriptions etc. Whilst still maintaining our 24/7 call out service.
+We also enlisted with Louth PPN and Louth volunteer center.